2004 American League Championship Series: Aftermath and legacy

 A riot broke out near Fenway Park in Boston following the series win, in which Victoria Snelgrove, an Emerson College journalism student, was accidentally shot and killed by police with an FN 303 pepper spray crowd-controlling projectile round.

 After dominating much of baseball since 1996, this would be the closest that the Joe Torre-led Yankees would get to going back to the World Series.
-They would not get back until 2009 (by which point Joe Girardi had taken over the manager position) when they beat defending champion Philadelphia Phillies in six games.
+They would not get back until 2009 (by which point Joe Girardi had taken over the manager position) when they beat the defending champion Philadelphia Phillies in six games.

 The Yankees signed Johnny Damon away from the Red Sox after the 2005 season.
 In an interview with Jomboy Media in 2021, Damon stated he wanted to stay in Boston, but he believed Red Sox management weren't interested in keeping him due to the emergence of top prospect Jacoby Ellsbury, who scouts compared to Damon.
 Ironically, Ellsbury would sign with the Yankees as a free agent after a long and successful career in Boston, like Damon.

 This series is often seen as a turning point of the Yankees–Red Sox rivalry, which was almost entirely dominated by the Yankees up until this point.
 From the time the Red Sox's owner Harry Frazee traded Babe Ruth to the Yankees for cash on January 5, 1920, through October 2004, the Yankees were the premier team in baseball, winning a record 26 World Series and 39 pennants in between then.
-On the other hand, the Red Sox, who were Major League Baseball's most successful franchise until the Ruth trade in 1920, only won a handful of pennants, losing every World Series they played in.
+The Red Sox, who were Major League Baseball's most successful franchise until the Ruth trade in 1920, only won a handful of pennants, losing every World Series they played in.
 However, since 2004, the Red Sox have won four World Series compared to just one Yankees World Series.
 The 2010s was the first ever decade the Yankees franchise did not play in the World Series since the 1910s, and the first in which they did not win a World Series since the 1980s.
 In the same decade, the Red Sox won a World Series in 2013 and 2018.
 On their way to a championship in 2018, the Red Sox defeated the Yankees, now led by Aaron Boone as manager, in four games in the American League Division Series, which was the first postseason match-up between the two rivals since the 2004 AL Championship Series.